The April 3rd Incident: Contents

 In the chapter "The April 3rd Incident" the narrator is trying to figure out about an incident that he is unclear about.

 In "Death Chronicle" a truck driver trying to do the morally right thing in a possible hit-and-run incident is perceived by outsiders as having malicious intentions.
 Ten years prior to the events, he had done a hit-and-run incident, killing two people.
-He had been one a mountain road that was treacherous for drivers.
+He had been on a mountain road that was treacherous for drivers.
 James Kidd of the South China Morning Post describes the truck driver as "gruff" and "self-justifying".

 "A History of Two People" talks about two characters having a shared dream even though one is richer than the other, and one is unaware of the true circumstances of the other due to his own status.
 Jennifer Rothschild of Booklist stated that this shows how two people can progress into different life paths.